inspec/inspec/docs/resources/aws_vpc.md

 ### dhcp\_options\_id

-The ID of the set of DHCP options you've associated with the VPC (or `default` if the default options are associated with the VPC).
+The ID of the set of DHCP options associated with the VPC (or `default` if the default options are associated with the VPC).

     describe aws_vpc do
       its ('dhcp_options_id') { should eq 'dopt-a94671d0' }
+    end

+### instance_tenancy

+The allowed tenancy of instances launched into the VPC.

+    describe aws_vpc do
+      its ('instance_tenancy') { should eq 'default' }
     end

 ### state